 For Windows users: Please right click on Sidify program, choose "Properties" and then click "Open File Location" to find the installation package.
 You'll need to help us translate or update four strings according to the English version, including local.xml, string.xml, locale_feedback and string_feedback.

-Note: If you'd like to help us translate Sidify Apple Music Converter to your local language, please just download and translate one js file (Click Here).
+Note: If you'd like to help us translate Sidify Apple Music Converter to your local language, please just download and translate two js files (Click Here).

 For Mac users: Go to a Sidify App in Finder, right click on Sidify and choose Show Package Contents to find the latest language package under Contents/Resources/en.lproj.
 You'll need to translate all the strings under en.lproj folder into your native language.